aucoats/seo-challenge/README.md

 - Adding id tags where necessary for functional nav links
 - Consolidation of CSS
 - Adding or removing of CSS styles to fit new HTML elements and classes
-- Addition of in line comments in index.html and style.css to document changes

-See in line comments for specific changes.
+- Adding comments to CSS to style sheet

 Site deployed at [seo-challenge](https://aucoats.github.io/seo-challenge/)